arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/10.ai-coding-agents/ai-coding-agents.md

 This tutorial covers how to use modern terminal coding agents, such as [OpenCode](https://github.com/anomalyco/opencode), Claude Code, or Codex, directly within the [Arduino® UNO Q](https://store.arduino.cc/products/uno-q)'s Debian Linux environment.

 Unlike traditional remote editing, running an AI coding agent inside the board's shell allows the agent to inspect files, install packages, read logs, and test hardware-specific scripts in real-time.
-We will focus on OpenCode for this guide.
+In this guide, we will focus on OpenCode.

 ![AI Agentic development on Arduino UNO Q with OpenCode](assets/hero-banner.png)